sivel/speedtest-cli/CONTRIBUTING.md

 # Pull Requests

-Pull requests should be made against the `devel` branch.
-Pull requests should be made from a git feature branch.
-Pull requests will not be accepted that:
+## Pull requests should be

+1. Made against the `devel` branch.
+1. Made from a git feature branch.

+## Pull requests will not be accepted that

 1. Are not made against the `devel` branch
 1. Are submitted from a branch named `devel`
-1. Don't pass pep8/pyflakes/flake8
+1. Do not pass pep8/pyflakes/flake8
 1. Do not work with Python 2.4-3.4 or pypy
 1. Add python modules not included with the Python standard library
+1. Are made by editing files via the GitHub website

 # Coding Guidelines